-Between bites of business at a Saint Cecilia Catholic School Parent Group meeting in December, we additionally shared what memories made Christmas special.
+At a Saint Cecilia Catholic School Parent Group meeting in December, we shared what memories made Christmas special.
 The conversation showed me that this elaborate season really makes the best impression when we celebrate in simplicity.
 Enjoy what each of these eight women had to say.

 1. Mary stated that all the families in her native Irish village would light a candle and put it in their windows to welcome the Christ child.
 Everyone could see the candles while going to Midnight Mass or coming home.
 She has also added to her American family, the tradition of listening to a favorite uncle reading Christmas stories on a CD or cassette tape.